bentruyman/broadcast/README.md

     Channel:
       index: Number # the channel's number
-      label: String # name of the channel
+      title: String # name of the channel
       url: String # url of the channel's asset
       type: String # image, video, page (default)
       timeout: Number # the amount of time a channel should stay on screen (default, 30 seconds)